clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

 --------------------------------------

-The sheer number of software packages and security vulnerabilities is growing at an exorbitant rate.
+The sheer number of software packages and security vulnerabilities is growing exponentially.
 Repositories of CVEs and their fixes, if known, are published by :abbr:`NIST` in a National Vulnerability Database
 \ |NVD|\  and at \ |MITRE|\  .